ARTICLE XXIV, GRIEVANCE PROCEDURE

 The Employer and the Union may, by mutual agreement, waive any or all of the steps and proceed directly to Step 3.

 a.
 Step 1.
-A grievance shall be filed with the Chancellor, or the respective designee (herein all referred to as Chancellor).
-The Chancellor shall schedule a grievance meeting with the grievant and/or the grievant’s designated representative within fifteen (15) calendar days after receipt of the grievance and shall issue a decision in writing to the grievant within fifteen (15) calendar days after the close of the meeting.
+A grievance shall be filed with the Chancellor or Provost, or the respective designee (herein all referred to as Chancellor or Provost).
+The Chancellor or Provost shall schedule a grievance meeting with the grievant and/or the grievant’s designated representative within fifteen (15) calendar days after receipt of the grievance and shall issue a decision in writing to the grievant within fifteen (15) calendar days after the close of the meeting.

 b.
 Step 2.
 If the response at Step 1 does not resolve the grievance, the grievant may appeal the Step 1 response by filing an appeal with the President of the University or the President’s designee within fifteen (15) calendar days after receipt of the Step 1 response.
 Such appeal shall be in writing and shall specify the reason why the Step 1 decision is unsatisfactory.
 The President need not consider any grievance in Step 2 which encompasses different alleged violations or charges than those presented in Step 1.
 The President or the President’s designee shall schedule a grievance meeting with the grievant and/or the grievant’s designated representative within fifteen (15) calendar days after receipt of the appeal or grievance is filed and shall render a response in writing to the grievant within twenty (20) calendar days after the close of the meeting.